janetschel/janetschel.github.io/README.md

-## Welcome to my start page for code.janetschel.dev
+## Welcome ???

 Actually, you shouldn't be here.
-I **only** use this subdomain for different websites (they are accessed via the path).
+I **only** use this subdomain to keep track and 'index' different websites via the path.
+This just means that I publish some of my personal projects to this domain ([for example](https://code.janetschel.dev/brainfuck-visualizer/)).

-So if you are here, you just visited the main-page without any page.
-Welp.. nothing much to see here.
+So if you are here, you just visited the main-page without any path (this shouldn't happen); you visited no specific project.

+Welp, I hate to break it to you, but nothing to see here...

 ### Markdown